-In Nursery and Reception, all teaching and support staff are qualified in delivering specific and targeted speech and language intervention.
-As a school we also work closely with a speech and language therapists, who provide support for staff and liaise with the SENCo.
-In addition to this, we can run several communication skills programmes across key stages one and two when appropriate: NELI, Wellcomm and Lego Therapy are all available.
-We are also lucky to have support from the MAST speech therapy service in EYFS for a given number of weeks each academic year.

-Some of our teaching and support staff have been trained in delivering Social Stories and Comic Strip conversations.
+- In Nursery and Reception, all teaching and support staff are qualified in delivering specific and targeted speech and language intervention. - As a school we also work closely with a speech and language therapists, who provide support for staff and liaise with the SENCo. - In addition to this, we can run several communication skills programmes across key stages one and two when appropriate: NELI, Wellcomm specific speech and language targets are delivered regularly. - We are also lucky to have support from the MAST speech therapy service in EYFS for a given number of weeks each academic year. - Some of our teaching and support staff have been trained in delivering Social Stories and Comic Strip conversations. - We have support from OSSME, predominantly for children with social communication issues, this could be a child with an autism diagnosis or a child who is undiagnosed.